Tesco kicks off fightback with cost cuts and asset sales

 Dave Lewis, poached from Unilever to rescue Tesco from the biggest crisis in its 96-year history, said on Thursday he would halve capital spending, scrap the dividend, consider the sale of the Dunnhumby data gathering business, consolidate head office locations and shut the final salary pension scheme to save cash.

-He also named Matt Davies, credited with turning around bicycles-to-car parts retailer Halfords (HFD.L), as the head of Tesco's main UK business and said the company would drop prices by an average 25 percent on around 380 branded goods to narrow the gap with fast-growing discount grocers Aldi and Lidl as well as Wal-Mart's (WMT.N) Asda.
+He also named Matt Davies, credited with turning around bicycles-to-car parts retailer Halfords, as the head of Tesco's main UK business and said the company would drop prices by an average 25 percent on around 380 branded goods to narrow the gap with fast-growing discount grocers Aldi and Lidl as well as Wal-Mart's Asda.

 "We have downgraded Tesco's ratings because of our expectation that the structural changes in the UK grocery retail market will continue to challenge the company's operating performance," said senior analyst and lead analyst for Tesco Sven Reinke.